ADVISORY LEBANON-CRISIS/BLAST-LIFE

-BEIRUT -Lebanese rescue workers searching through rubble in a residential area after a huge Beirut port explosion on Aug.
-4 have detected signs of life under the masonry, a rescue worker said on Thursday.
+Lebanese rescue workers continue searching for the second day through rubble in a residential area after a huge Beirut port explosion on Aug.
+4 have detected signs of life under the masonry, rescue workers said.

 Restrictions: